DelaneyDesign Home Page

 Summary

-Hopefully this document has provided some direction to you as a client or prospective client as to the process we will undertake together when creating your new web site.
 One other thing to note is that this process is meant to be flexible.
 The larger your site, the more closely we will probably follow this process.
-If your site is small and very straightforward, on the other hand, we may be able to combine steps and move very quickly through the process.
+If your site is small and very straightforward, on the other hand, we may be able to combine steps and move very quickly through the above process.